octo-technology/OpenTezos/docs/dapp/taquito.md

 Interactions with a Tezos blockchain can be done thanks to the Tezos cli.
 However, it is not suitable to build Dapps, since it has to be integrated into applications, mostly web interfaces.

-Fortunately, the Tezos ecosystem offers libraries in several languages, that enable developers to build easily such dapps.
+Fortunately, the Tezos ecosystem offers libraries in several languages, that enable developers to build such dapps.
 _Taquito_ is one of these libraries: it is a Typescript library developed and maintained by _ECAD Labs_.
 This library offers all the expected interactions with the blockchain: retrieving information about a Tezos network, sending a transaction, contract origination and interactions (calling an entrypoint, fetching the storage...), delegation, metadata...